Sk8rSeth/Big-Wheel/README.md

 - 4x PEC12-compatible rotary encoders with pushbutton, 15mm flatted shaft preferred
 - 3x encoder knobs, max. diameter 22mm
 - 6x rubber feet, thicker than the head of the M2.5 screws
-- 1x Teensy LC, Teensy 3.x, or Teensy 4.0
+- 1x Arduino Pro micro (clone or real)
 - Zap-a-Gap or other adhesive that can bond your 3D-printing material
 - Lots of wire and heatshrink